 The data collected is processed and analysed using the Councils UKPMS pavement management software.
-It informs the Council regarding asset condition for its long term decision making, enabling trend analysis and informing lifecycle planning and investment modelling activities.
+It informs the Council regarding asset condition for its long-term decision making, enabling trend analysis and informing lifecycle planning and investment modelling activities.
+The data contributes to regional working practices with neighbouring West Midland authorities & Transport for West Midlands, including the compilation of funding bids for the maintenance of the region's local roads and Key Route Network.